-- 3.26 Is the IM, either alone or in combination with other IMs, achieving the policy intent behind the IM? - 3.27 In considering this question, examples of the factors we may have regard to are: - 3.27.1 Have external circumstances changed in a way that means the current IM might no longer be achieving the policy intent behind it? - 3.27.2 Has anything changed in the matters incorporated in the IMs by reference (such as accounting or valuation standards) that means the current IM is no longer achieving its purpose? - 3.27.3 Has the effectiveness of the IM in achieving its policy intent been questioned (either by stakeholders, a court, or us)? - 3.27.4 Is there other evidence that suggests that the IM is no longer achieving its policy intent or has had unintended consequences?
+- 3.27 In considering the above question, examples of the factors we may have regard to are: - 3.27.1 Have external circumstances changed in a way that means the current IM might no longer be achieving the policy intent behind it?

+- 3.27.2 Has anything changed in the matters incorporated in the IMs by reference (such as accounting or valuation standards) that means the current IM is no longer achieving its purpose? - 3.27.3 Has the effectiveness of the IM in achieving its policy intent been questioned (either by stakeholders, a court, or us)? - 3.27.4 Is there other evidence that suggests that the IM is no longer achieving its policy intent or has had unintended consequences?